illinois-cs241/illinois-cs241.github.io/_slides/savvy_scheduler.md

 ## Convoy Effect

-Convoy of processes following a CPU-intensive processes, with potentially smaller resource requirements.
+Convoy of processes following a CPU-intensive process, with potentially smaller resource requirements.

 Affects IO-intensive operations.
 FCFS suffers from this.